 By Cathy Pearl

-1 Cleaning the windows on the inside of you house isn't enough to give you a clear view.
-You have to wash the windows on the outside of the house, too.
-This will make sure that your windows are shiny and clean.
+1 Cleaning the windows on the inside of your house isn't enough to give you a clear view.
+You have to wash the outside of the windows, too.
+This will make sure that all your windows are shiny and clean.

-3 Newer windows can often be washed from the inside.
+2 Some newer windows allow the outside of the window to be washed from the inside of the house.
 They are made so the windows tip into the house.
 This makes them much easier and safer to wash.
 If you have windows like these, you are lucky.
 Wash them the way you wash the inside part of the windows.